Dick Grayson: The Boy Wonder

 Young Justice: Legacy

-Nightwing will be a playable character in Young Justice Legacy which comes out in September 10, 2013
+Nightwing is a playable character in Young Justice Legacy and is voiced by Jesse MCcartney.

 A Near-Death Experience